Technical support software/hardware troubleshooting 101

 – For how long has this behavior been occurring?

-– Have you made any changes to your systems?
+– Have you made any changes to your technical support software?
 Network?

 – Have you upgraded anything recently?